Statecharts.sh

 Open Standard

-Use the schema to validate your statechart definitions, generate documentation, or build custom tooling around the standard format.
+Use the schema to validate SCJSON exports, generate documentation, or build custom tooling around the standard format.

 Visualizer